Private Schools: 10 Challenges You Will Face

 4. Deciding whether to go to boarding school or day school

 The answer to this question has a lot to do with your lifestyle.
 If you or another adult cannot be home at the end of a school day to supervise homework and after-school activities, then perhaps boarding school is the best option for you.
-If you live within a short drive of a day school - 5 miles or less - then day school might well be a viable option.
+If you live within a short drive of a day school - 5 miles or less - then day school might be a viable option.
 Much depends on where you live.
-If you are in a large city with reliable public transportation, day school makes sense.
-However, if you have to make two trips to school every day through heavy traffic, you might want to reconsider either the day school you are thinking of or reconsider the boarding school option.
+Day school makes sense in a large city with reliable public transportation.
+However, if you have to make two trips to school every day through heavy traffic, you might want to reconsider either the day school you are considering or the boarding school option.

-Having raised four children I can honestly say that the after school supervision was always my biggest concern.
+Having raised four children, I honestly say that after-school supervision was always my biggest concern.
 We were the kind of parents who wanted to be within earshot.
 And we never let our teenagers ride with another teenage driver.
 Review the supervision issue carefully.
 Perhaps boarding school is ultimately your best option.

 5. Getting in

-That is why it is so important not to leave all of these tasks until the last minute.
+That is why it is essential not to leave all these tasks until the last minute.
 Try to schedule school visits over the summer or in the early fall.
-Admissions testing usually takes place in late November -early December.
-Then you have until January 31 to submit your application in most cases.
+Admissions testing usually takes place in late November—early December.
+In most cases, you have until January 31 to submit your application.

 6. Planning school visits

-Day schools typically will schedule open houses with group tours.
-You will the opportunity to explore the possibilities, ask questions and meet the admissions staff.
+Day schools typically schedule open houses with group tours.
+During these, you will have the opportunity to explore the possibilities, ask questions, and meet the admissions staff.

 7. Preparing for the admissions testing